-The library does not provide storage for the property of groups or individuals using meeting rooms.
-The library will not be responsible for any loss or damage to property, including equipment, personal belongings, decorations, or other items owned by groups or individuals using the meeting rooms.
-Rulings of the City Fire Department as to room capacity, aisle space and other matters will be observed.
+C. The library does not provide storage for the property of groups or individuals using meeting rooms.
+The library will not be responsible for any loss or damage to property, including equipment, personal belongings, decoration, or other items owned by the groups or individuals using meeting rooms.
+Rulings of the City Fire Code as to room capacity, aisle space and other matters will be observed.

 D. Neither the name nor the address of the library may be used as the official mailing address or headquarters of any individual or group using meeting rooms.

-The individual who applies for the use of a meeting room will be responsible for discipline of those in attendance and for care of the room, furnishings, and equipment.
+E. The individual who applies for the use of a meeting room will be responsible for discipline of those in attendance and for care of the room, furnishings, and equipment.
 The library will hold the applicant financially liable for any damage to library property which occurs during the meeting or program.
-The applicant is also responsible to leave the meeting area in a clean, orderly, condition.
-Failure to comply may result in denial of future use of meeting rooms for applicant and the group using meeting rooms.
+The applicant is also responsible to leave the meeting area in a clean, orderly condition.
+Failure to comply may result in denial of future use of meeting rooms for the applicant and group using meeting rooms.

-Study rooms may also be used at no cost.
-These may be reserved as scheduling allows or used as available.
+F. Study rooms may also be used at no cost.
+These may be reserved as scheduling allows or used if available.
 It is recommended to check with the library for prior reservations before using a study room.

-The library's back patio may also be reserved for community or group events.
-Reserving the patio will allow use of the electrical outlets and prevent other groups from claiming the space.
-Reservation of the patio will be charged the same as the above for meeting rooms.
+G. The library’s back patio may also be reserved for community or group events.
+Reserving the patio in advance will allow use of the electrical outlets and prevent other groups from claiming the space prior to your arrival.
+Reservation of the patio will be charged the same as above for meeting rooms.

 3.50.10.010.
 General Introductory Statements.

 A. Public access to the Internet and online services is an integral part of the Library's programs and services.
 The intent of this policy is to meet the provisions of Sections 9-7-213, 9-7-215, and 9-7-216 UCA, and Administrative Rule R458-2, as well as provide guidelines for patrons and staff regarding Internet and wireless accessibility and online access.